krismanceaux/GameOfLife/README.md

 ```

 The variable bindings in the function call are unnecessary, but I added them for readability purposes in this documentation.
-The `initial_state` could be any set of coordinates for the starting set of cells.
+- `initial_state` could be any set of coordinates for the starting set of cells.
-`refresh_rate` is the number of milliseconds the game will pause before generating the next generation of live cells.
+- `refresh_rate` is the number of milliseconds the game will pause before generating the next generation of live cells.
-`iteration` is the upper limit on the amount of times the game will iterate.
+- `iteration` is the upper limit on the amount of times the game will iterate.

 If the game crashes at any point, the supervisory tree will spin it back up.

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish) (it's not.. yet), the package can be installed
+The package can be installed
 by adding `life` to your list of dependencies in `mix.exs`:

 ```elixir